How Much Does A Septic Tank Raise The Property? (Question)

 While there is considerable and diverse disagreement across the board, the general belief is that a septic system has no effect on the value of a home, either increasing or decreasing it.
 If you are selling a property with a septic system, it is possible that you may lose a few potential buyers as a result of the septic system.
 It is possible that some individuals have a negative attitude toward them, whether or not they understand why.
 It should not, however, have an impact on the home’s sale price.

-See also: How Do You Know If You Need A New Septic Tank?
+See also: When To Have New Septic Tank Pumped?
 (TOP 5 Tips)

 Is Buying a House With a Septic Tank Worth It?